Call or Email for a Diamond Quote

 The most prestigious brand in the US is GIA, EGL is the second most prestigious.
 In Europe, HRD is considered the most prestigious.
 Some suggest only GIA certificates should be considered, as they argue GIA grading is slightly stricter.
 It is suggested that this can result in a slightly better stone at the same grade.
-This perception results a market premium that more than factors in any improvement, be it real nor not.
-Second, greatly narrowing your options will rarely result in a best choice & value for you.
+This perception results in a market premium that more than factors in any improvement, be it real nor not.
+Second, greatly narrowing your options will rarely result in the best choice & value for you.

 Pattivs carries many certificate brands, the majority being EGL as they return the graded diamonds much more rapidly.

 Certification adds to market value.
 In other words, a certified diamond will cost more than the same diamond uncertified!
 Certificates are, in reality, a sales aid.
 The certificate removes all doubt as to the true grading and adds prestige.

 Buyers of more exotic grades generally expect certification.
 Certification can play an important part of the perception of perfection.
 Buyers of ‘medium’ quality, good value diamonds, often, do not wish to pay extra for certification they just want the largest great looking diamond for the money.

 At Pattivs, almost all higher-grade diamonds are certified.
 With the more ‘middle’ grade stones, Pattivs generally opts not to certify.